On day 82 of my 366-day self-care challenge, I explored the highly underrated art of being quiet.

-In, Quiet (Amazon Associate Link), Susan Cain highlights that some people thrive under conditions of quiet solitude.
+In her book Quiet (Amazon Associate Link), Susan Cain highlights that some people thrive under conditions of quiet solitude.
 These people are often referred to as “introverts.”
 I can relate.

-Social interactions inspire me, but I require adequate recovery time.
-(I’m probably better described as an “ambivert,” even though I know there is some disagreement about whether or not that personality type actually exists.)
+Social interactions inspire me, but I require a lot of recovery time.
+(I’m probably better described as an “ambivert,” even though I know there is some disagreement about whether or not that personality type exists.)

 And that’s where our environmental health dimension comes in.

 Once we understand where we fall on the spectrum, we can then create environments that support our unique needs.
 These intentional spaces, our “sweet spots,” become part of our self-care practice.